RC-Web-crawler/Hugo-site/content/2nd_home/6_content.md

             ) +
       scale_fill_brewer(palette="Blues")

 {{%/expand%}}
 <img src="https://raw.githubusercontent.com/RC-Web-crawler/Hugo-site/main/content/2nd_home/cov1-1.png">
 Approximately 73.18% of the papers have cleaned keyword coverage.

 ## Keyword Imputation

-Next, we will use our dictionary to impute the keyword from the titles.
-Similarly, the coverage of the imputed keyword will be calculated.
-Also, we will calculate the accuracy of the imputation by comparing the imputed results with cleaning results.
+Next, we use our dictionary to impute the keyword from the titles.
+In this part, the papers with cleaned keywords are used to calculate the correct rate of imputation.
+Similarly, the coverage of the imputed keyword is calculated.
+Also, we calculate the accuracy of the imputation by comparing the imputed results with cleaning results.
 The accuracy here is defined as the percentage of papers where the cleaned keywords exist in the imputed keywords for all the papers imputed.
 {{%expand "keyword imputation" %}}

     #Build title corpus